Meaning and Knowing in Mount Kenya’s Forests

 by Tristan McConnell

-Tristan McConnell is a writer and foreign correspondent whose work has appeared in GQ, Harper’s, The New Yorker, Foreign Policy, The Times of London, The Economist, TIME, and many more.
+Tristan McConnell is a writer and foreign correspondent whose work has appeared in National Geographic, GQ, Harper’s, The New Yorker, Foreign Policy, The Times of London, The Economist, TIME, and many more.
 Tristan’s reporting has won awards from the Overseas Press Club of America, the Scripps Howard Foundation, the Society for Features Journalism, the Prix Bayeux for War Correspondents, and the Society of Environmental Journalists.
 His work has also been shortlisted for a National Magazine Award, as well as numerous Kurt Schork and One World Media awards.
 He is currently working on a book about the African Rift Valley.

 Kabir Dhanji is a Kenyan-born photojournalist based in Nairobi, Kenya, who has worked primarily across Africa and Australia.
 His international assignments focus on conflict geographies and humanitarian crises across the continent of Africa.
 His work has appeared in The New York Times, Time, The Guardian, The Atlantic, The Times, Le Monde, The Wall Street Journal, The Australian, and The Washington Post, among others.

 Tristan McConnell ventures into the shrinking mountain forests that surround Mount Kenya, home to medicinal plants, ancient trees, rivers, and rainfall.
 In the wake of the legacies of colonialism and rampant poverty that have stripped much of the country of its trees, he encounters Kenyan foragers, conservationists, and elders who are working to restore the forests and safeguard its value.

 2. Thaithayai N gai thaaai,

 1. Ugai ando na mahio marogia uhoro,